a

 - LeukocyteA type of white blood cell of the immune system that helps the body fight infection.

 - LeukodystrophyThe leukodystrophies comprise a group of progressive, genetic disorders mainly affecting the central nervous system (CNS).
-Most leukodystophies result from a disruption of the growth of the myelin sheath, which provides insulation for nerves.
+Most leukodystophies result from a disruption of the growth of the myelin sh

 - LipidosisA lipid storage disorder resulting from harmful amounts of lipids, like the galactolipids, galactoceramide and psychosine, accumulating in cells throughout the body.